Data Productivity Cloud release FAQ

 You can see what features are coming on the Matillion Roadmap, but we typically don't communicate a more specific timeline of when features will be released.

-Are there major and minor releases and version increments, and how does that map into the release schedule?
+Are there major and minor releases and version increments and how do those map into the release schedule?

-You won't typically see a release version (major or minor) in our applications.
+You won't typically see a release version (major or minor) in the Data Productivity Cloud application and its services.

 Does Matillion communicate patch windows to customers and give them advance notice?